fidelity/kconnect/docs/book/src/commands/use_aks.md

-      --password string           The password to use for authentication -r, --resource-group string     The Azure resource group to use --set-current               Sets the current context in the kubeconfig to the selected cluster (default true) --subscription-id string    The Azure subscription to use -t, --tenant-id string          The Azure tenant to use --username string           The username used for authentication
+      --password string           The password to use for authentication -r, --resource-group string     The Azure resource group to use --set-current               Sets the current context in the kubeconfig to the selected cluster (default true) -s, --subscription-id string    The Azure subscription to use --username string           The username used for authentication
 ```